 Breaking from the tradition of Estate offices being lots of small rooms where a person sits in solitary confinement with just a single desk, the Estate Building Team have transformed this area into a large open plan office with glass feature window into the Estate Manager’s office.
 With Mr. Robert Brudenell’s office also housed in this building, the space now includes a reception area and boardroom.

 Additionally, in this area, a previously unused wing of the building has been transformed into a single bedroom flat, Coach House.
 The increased size of the Biomass Boiler will also incorporate the heat and hot water for this space.
-The home will consist of an open plan kitchen, dining, living area as well as a bedroom and bathroom.
+The home consists of an open plan kitchen, dining, living area as well as a bedroom and bathroom.
 A bolt-hole in a simply beautiful setting.

 Garden Tour with Supper | Thursday 18th & 25th June 2020 Due to the popularity of our 2019 tour we have...